-You Do Not Need to Keep a Gift that Doesn't Make You Happy.
-Give it to someone who it will make happy.
+You Do Not Need to Keep a Gift That Doesn't Make You Happy.
+Give it to someone who will make you happy.

 This first gift myth is one that I think we all experienced at one time or another.
 Ask yourself these questions to help determine the gifts you may be "stuck" with.